bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 ml_tuner.fit({'train': s3_input_train, 'validation': s3_input_validation})
 ```

-Once the HyperParameterTuner job has completed, one programmatically select the best performing ML model and then deploy.
+Once the HyperParameterTuner job has completed, one programmatically select the best performing ML model and then deploy the [Predictor] (https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html) to an inference endpoint.
+Once the model has been deployed, one can then evaluate and execute inference on the test data.

 ```
 # cell 10 ... select best training job per the eval metric